julienherrero/awesome-list/README.md

 - [LemonAppDev/konsist](https://github.com/LemonAppDev/konsist) - Konsist is a powerful static code analyzer tailored for Kotlin, focused on ensuring codebase consistency and adherence to coding conventions.
 - [LibChecker/LibChecker](https://github.com/LibChecker/LibChecker) - An app to view libraries used in apps in your device.
 - [LikeTheSalad/android-stem](https://github.com/LikeTheSalad/android-stem) - This is a Gradle plugin for Android applications that concatenates XML strings during compilation
+- [LinX64/CoinCap](https://github.com/LinX64/CoinCap) - Best practice (Modularization) - built entirely with Jetpack Compose.
+It also includes CI/CD, Renovate, Detekt and version-catalog.
+This project is the most up-to-date Android project.
 - [LouisCAD/CompleteKotlin](https://github.com/LouisCAD/CompleteKotlin) - Gradle Plugin to enable auto-completion and symbol resolution for all Kotlin/Native platforms.
 - [LouisCAD/Splitties](https://github.com/LouisCAD/Splitties) - A collection of hand-crafted extensions for your Kotlin projects.
 - [Lucchetto/SuperImage](https://github.com/Lucchetto/SuperImage) - Sharpen your low-resolution pictures with the power of AI upscaling